Arthur Wellesley, 1st Duke of Wellington: Vimeiro and the Convention of Sintra: 1808

+Talavera campaign: 1809

-Wellesley arrived in Lisbon on 22 April 1809 on board HMS Surveillante,after narrowly escaping shipwreck.
+Wellesley arrived in Lisbon on 22 April 1809 on board HMS Surveillante, after narrowly escaping shipwreck.
 Reinforced, he took to the offensive.
-In the Second Battle of Porto he crossed the Douro river in a daylight coup de main, and routed Marshal Soult's French troops in Porto.
+In the Second Battle of Porto he crossed the Douro river in a daylight coup de main, and routed Marshal Jean-de-Dieu Soult's French troops in Porto.

 With Portugal secured, Wellesley advanced into Spain to unite with General Cuesta's forces.
-The combined allied force prepared for an assault on Marshal Victor's I Corps at Talavera, 23 July.
+The combined allied force prepared for an assault on Marshal Claude-Victor Perrin's I Corps at Talavera, 23 July.
 Cuesta, however, was reluctant to agree, and was only persuaded to advance on the following day.
 The delay allowed the French to withdraw, but Cuesta sent his army headlong after Victor, and found himself faced by almost the entire French army in New Castile—Victor had been reinforced by the Toledo and Madrid garrisons.
 The Spanish retreated precipitously, necessitating the advance of two British divisions to cover their retreat.

 The next day, 27 July, at the Battle of Talavera the French advanced in three columns and were repulsed several times throughout the day by Wellesley, but at a heavy cost to the British force.
 In the aftermath Marshal Soult's army was discovered to be advancing south, threatening to cut Wellesley off from Portugal.
 Wellesley moved east on 3 August to block it, leaving 1,500 wounded in the care of the Spanish, intending to confront Soult before finding out that the French were in fact 30,000 strong.
 The British commander sent the Light Brigade on a dash to hold the bridge over the Tagus at Almaraz.
 With communications and supply from Lisbon secured for now, Wellesley considered joining with Cuesta again but found out that his Spanish ally had abandoned the British wounded to the French and was thoroughly uncooperative, promising and then refusing to supply the British forces, aggravating Wellesley and causing considerable friction between the British and their Spanish allies.
 The lack of supplies, coupled with the threat of French reinforcement (including the possible inclusion of Napoleon himself) in the spring, led to the British deciding to retreat into Portugal.

-Following his victory at Talavera, Wellesley was elevated to the Peerage of the United Kingdom on 26 August 1809 as Viscount Wellington of Talavera and of Wellington, in the County of Somerset, with the subsidiary title of Baron Douro of Wellesley.
+Following his victory at Talavera, Wellesley was elevated to the Peerage of the United Kingdom on 26 August 1809 as Viscount Wellington of Talavera and of Wellington, in Somerset, with the subsidiary title of Baron Douro of Wellesley.